James T. McHugh: Bishop of Camden

-Following the retirement of Bishop George Guilfoyle, McHugh was named the fifth Bishop of Camden on May 13, 1989 by John Paul II.
+Following the retirement of Bishop George Guilfoyle, McHugh was named the fifth bishop of Camden on May 13, 1989, by John Paul II.
 His installation took place at the Cathedral of the Immaculate Conception on June 20, 1989.
 During his nine-year tenure, he undertook a major reorganization of the diocese's administrative structure and authorized the relocation of the diocesan headquarters to downtown Camden.
 He presided over a diocesan synod in September 1992.
-Highly dedicated to the cause of Catholic education, he created a $63 million Catholic Education Endowment Fund for schools and religious education programs, a five-point plan to reinvigorate Catholic high schools, and led a grassroots effort to support school choice legislation in the state legislature.
+McHugh created a $63 million Catholic Education Endowment Fund for schools and religious education programs, a five-point plan to reinvigorate Catholic high schools, and led a campaign to support legislation for school vouchers in the New Jersey State Legislature.

-A strong opponent of abortion rights for women, McHugh was a leading member of the National Conference of Bishops' Pro-Life Committee, and was known as the "father of the pro-life movement in America."
-He served as a delegate at United Nations-sponsored conferences on the environment (1992 in Rio de Janeiro) and on population and development (1994 in Cairo).
+McHugh served as a delegate at United Nations-sponsored conferences on the environment (1992 in Rio de Janeiro) and on population and development (1994 in Cairo).

-Bishop of Rockville Centre
+Coadjutor Bishop and Bishop of Rockville Centre

-McHugh was appointed coadjutor bishop of the Diocese of Rockville Centre on December 7, 1998, effective February 22, 1999.
+McHugh was appointed coadjutor bishop of Rockville Centre by John Paul II on December 7, 1998, effective February 22, 1999.
 He succeeded to the office of diocesan bishop by right of succession on January 4, 2000.

 Death and legacy

-James McHugh died on December 10, 2000 in Rockville Centre, New York at age 68.
+McHugh died on December 10, 2000, in Rockville Centre, New York, at age 68.

-In November 2020, a Vatican investigation into the case of defrocked former cardinal Theodore McCarrick identified McHugh as one of three bishops who "provided inaccurate and incomplete information to the Holy See regarding McCarrick’s sexual conduct with young adults" when McCarrick was a candidate for archbishop of the Archdiocese of Washington in 2000.
+In November 2020, a Vatican investigation into the case of defrocked former cardinal Theodore McCarrick identified McHugh as one of three bishops who "provided inaccurate and incomplete information to the Holy See regarding McCarrick’s sexual conduct with young adults" when McCarrick was a candidate for archbishop of Washington in 2000.